schillic/symQV/README.md

 # QuAVL

-## Specification-based Verification and Repair of Quantum Programs
+## Specification-based Verification of Quantum Programs

 This Python project comes with the experiments